DataDog/terraform-provider-datadog/docs/resources/downtime.md

 ### Optional

+- `duration` (String) Specify the downtime duration with the same format than the timeadd() function.
+Negative durations are not allowed and it must be at least 1 minute.
+The following examples are valid: `90m`, `1.5h`, `1h30m`.
 - `end` (Number) Optionally specify an end date when this downtime should expire.
 Accepts a Unix timestamp in UTC.
 - `end_date` (String) String representing date and time to end the downtime in RFC3339 format.
 - `message` (String) An optional message to provide when creating the downtime, can include notification handles